Hydraulic Bike Brake Bleeding — Step-by-Step for Shimano and SRAM

 Signs Your Brakes Need Bleeding

-Probably should have opened with this section, honestly.
+This is the piece to know up front.
 A lot of home mechanics pull out the bleed kit at the first sign of trouble when the actual problem is something else entirely.
 Knowing the difference saves time and mineral oil.

 The Spongy Lever